 We need to learn how to actually relate with each other in ways that do not perpetuate abuse and trauma and that are not complicit with the harmful patterns and cycles that were passed down to us and are still encouraged by the dominant culture.

 Trauma Informed Embodiment (TIE)™ for Relationship is one way to learn how to move into these new ways of being.

 TIE™ for Relationship is a six month group program that is part support group, part practical tools utilizing the Trauma Informed Embodiment (TIE)™ approach, and part psycho-education.
 It is open all humans, as all of us have trauma living within us and live in a world that has traumatic impacts on us.

-The program begins September 1.
+The program begins March 15.
 There will be bi-weekly-ish (every other week) group video calls (via Zoom) and weekly emails.
-Because I want this program to be able to reach as many people as possible, I offer a sliding scale fee based on your annual household income (no need to prove to me what your income is, I trust folks to choose the price point that is right for you and your family).
+Because I want this program to be able to reach as many people as possible, I offer a sliding scale fee (I trust folks to choose the price point that is right for you and your family).

 During our six months together we will explore our how our personal traumatic experiences impact the ways we relate with others and our Self, examine how the dominant culture exacerbates our trauma and actually traumatizes us by filling our minds and bodies with fear, and how current events impact us and activate our trauma responses.
 We will also learn simple, practical ways to regulate our nervous systems and gentle ways to come back into our bodies, connect to our boundaries, and find our own ways to center and ground.